olivierlacan/olivierlacan.com/_posts/2020-01-29-i-cant-see-your-feelings.md

 image: webcams.jpg
 draft: true
 ---
+![Close up of Razer Kiyo and Logitech C920 webcams on top of a computer monitor][2]

 In the last decade, phone cameras have gone from noisy shots to DSLR-level quality, webcams have coasted on the mediocre lane.
 Remote work grew 91% over that same period of time.
 We’ve never relied on webcams more, and they still suck.